Dongping-Chen/ISG/readme.md

 </div>

 ## Updates & News
+- [1/27/2025] :star: Our paper is accpeted by ICLR 2025 and selected as Spotlight!
 - [12/09/2024] :star: We release code for compositional framework (Gemini/Claude + SD3/SD2.1/Flux, ISG-Agent) today!
 - [11/27/2024] :page_facing_up: We release our [paper](https://arxiv.org/abs/2411.17188) and [dataset](https://github.com/Dongping-Chen/ISG) today!